 wraps, naan, parathha or roti to serve (optional)

 New Book by Swami Shantimurti Saraswati

 We are very pleased to announce the publication of a new book by our senior director Swami Shantimurti Saraswati (pictured).
 It is called Lectures from Yoga Teacher Training and it comprises a series of lectures presented to students on our Level 1 yoga teacher training course in Auckland earlier this year.

 The book dives deeply in the esoteric aspects of yoga including energy (prana), energy centres (chakras), breathing techniques (pranayama), mantra, energy channels (nadi), kriya yoga, tantra yoga, yogic philosophy and a whole lot more.
 If you are keen to know what lies beneath the surface of yoga, then this book is for you.
 It includes insights and stories that you won’t find anywhere else.

 Shantimurti has been practising and teaching yoga since 1976 when he was initiated into sannyasa.
 He is highly experienced with the inner and outer aspects of yoga and has a gift for sharing his wisdom in an amiable way.
 Read more about the book.

 Ashram Yoga eBook

 Download Ashram Yoga’s free Introduction to Yoga ebook.
 Simply subscribe to our newsletter.
-This ebook introduces the very simple Pawanmuktasana Part 1 series.
+This ebook introduces a very simple yoga series.
 These practices include ankle, wrist and hip rotations which are essential for both beginner and advanced yogis.
 These exercises are so simple that they are easy to overlook, yet their effect is profound.